babashka/cli/README.md

 ## Clojure CLI

+The Clojure CLI supports [invoking a function with a single map arg](https://clojure.org/reference/clojure_cli#use_fn) via the `-X` command line option.
+Because `-X` does no automatic coercion of values, getting the command-line correct can be, at best, awkward on macOS and Linux, and often an exercise of real frustration on Windows.

 You can control parsing behavior by adding `:org.babashka/cli` metadata to Clojure functions.
 It does not introduce a dependency on `babashka.cli` itself.
 Not adding any metadata will result in string values, which in many cases may already be a reasonable default.

-Adding support for this library will cause less friction with shell usage, especially on Windows since you need less quoting.
+Adding support for babashka CLI will cause less friction with shell usage.
 You can support the same function for both `clojure -X` and `clojure -M` style invocations without writing extra boilerplate.

 In your `deps.edn` `:aliases` entry, add: